 Settlement Values in ProMedica Nursing Home Lawsuits for Abuse and Neglect Injuries

-Our attorneys have undertaken cases against ProMedica and its related facilities for years.
+Our attorneys have undertaken cases against ProMedica facilities for years.
 Although prior results do not indicate an expected outcome on your case, we have successfully helped hundreds of families reach a favorable settlement or verdict.
 Because these cases typically include a confidentiality clause, we are not permitted to share the names and settlement amounts in each case that our attorneys have successfully championed.
 However, the range of issues we have tackled in regards to ProMedica includes bed sores, broken bones, infections, wrongful death, and a number of other abuses.

 Who is ProMedica?